-Sample chalupas, tacos árabes, mole poblano, chiles en nogada, camotes, tortitas de Santa Clara, and more in the culinary heart of Mexico.
+Sample mole poblano, chalupas, tacos árabes, chiles en nogada, traditional sweets, and much more in the culinary heart of Mexico.

 Come to Puebla to eat — anything and everything you can sink your teeth into.
 Its regional cuisine is a strong contender, alongside that of Oaxaca and the Yucatán, for being the best and most iconic in Mexico.
-“Puebla is a state with a culinary richness that carries serious weight throughout the Republic,” write the authors of Mexican Cooking for Newlyweds: Part 1 (2010, Galass Bodas), which breaks down recipes by region.
+“Puebla [has] a culinary richness that carries serious weight throughout the Republic,” write the authors of the cookbook series Mexican Cooking for Newlyweds, which presents national recipes by state.
 “A good meal should be prepared carefully and, in Puebla, they’re true experts in this area.
 For example, take mole poblano, which simply through the act of preparing it, becomes a cause for celebration.”

-Beyond mole, Puebla’s restaurateurs serve up a impressive array of delicious dishes, from classics like tinga (a chipotle-laced beef or chicken stew) to exotic seasonal specialties like escamoles (ant eggs).
-Looking for recommendations about where to eat?
-Check out our top five places to dine like a Poblano.
-The casual food is excellent, too; try tacos, tortas, and other typically Poblano fare at street-side puestos or in market stalls and other locales.
-Whether you’re a picky eater or an adventurous one, you’ll find plenty to satisfy your tastebuds.
+And mole is only the beginning.
+From casual market stalls to elegant restaurants, Puebla’s cooks and chefs serve up a impressive array of deliciousness, from classics like tinga (a chipotle-laced chicken or beef stew) to seasonal specialties like escamoles (ant eggs).
+Whether you’re a picky eater or an adventurous one, you’ll find plenty to satisfy your taste buds.

-Chile en nogada.
-This rich, sweet entrée features a Poblano chile pepper that’s stuffed with picadillo (ground pork or chopped beef paired with locally grown fruits such as apples, pears, and peaches).
-The pepper is then dipped in egg batter, deep-fried, and covered with a walnut cream sauce, parsley leaves, and pomegranate seeds.
+Chiles en nogada.
+This rich, savory-sweet entrée features a Poblano chile pepper stuffed with picadillo (ground or chopped pork, beef, or lamb cooked with locally grown apples, pears, and peaches).
+The chile is then dipped in an egg batter, deep-fried, and finished with a walnut cream sauce, parsley leaves, and pomegranate seeds.
 The white, green, and red toppings represent the colors of the Mexican flag.
-The seasonal dish is generally available from mid-July to early October, when its fresh ingredients are at their peak.
+The seasonal dish is widely available from late July through September, when its ingredients are at their peak.

 Chalupas, cemitas, and tacos árabes.
 Puebla’s street food is distinct from that of any other, much of it influenced by early and more recent immigrants.
 Chalupas date back to Colonial times, when Spanish settlers spent a good part of their days washing clothes by the Almoloya (San Francisco) River.
-It’s said that the women carried everything to the river in big baskets made of wood called chalupas, after which they’d rush home and quickly fry up corn tortillas in lard, top them with salsa, shredded beef or pork, and chopped onion — and call it dinner.
-Today, chalupas are usually served as an antojito, or snack.
-Cemitas and taco árabes (Arab-style tacos) were created by cooks from the Middle East.
-Cemitas, which the state government calls “part of the gastronomic identity of Puebla,” are the local version of a torta, Mexico’s take on the sandwich.
-Tacos árabes pile spit-roasted pork slices on pita-like flatbread, to which diners add salt, a squeeze of lime, and salsa to taste.
+It’s said that the women carried soiled garments to the river in wide-mouthed but relatively shallow wicker baskets called chalupas, after which they’d rush home and quickly fry up corn tortillas in lard, top them with leftover salsa, shredded pork, and bits of onion — and call it a meal.
+Today, chalupas are usually served as an antojito, or appetizer.
+Meanwhile, cemitas and taco árabes (Arab-style tacos) were likely influenced by cooks from the Middle East.
+Cemitas, which the state government calls “part of the gastronomic identity of Puebla,” are a sandwich served on a sesame-seed roll.
+The featured protein varies — common choices are pork milanesa and pata de res — but it’s nearly always accompanied by onion, avocado, cheese, rajas or chipotles, and pápalo (summer cilantro).
+Tacos árabes pile slices of spit-roasted pork on pita-like flatbread, to which diners add a squeeze of lime and salsa to taste.

 Puebla’s cuisine should make you forget everything you thought you knew about Mexican food, which is not, as U.S. comedian Jim Gaffigan jokes, all the same.
 In restaurants, do not expect to be served a giant basket of tortilla chips — unless, of course, you decide to dine at the local Chili’s franchise — or to dig into an entrée that’s being pushed off the plate by a heap of rice and refried beans.
 You’re more likely to receive bread accompanied by salsa and a dollop of beans on the side.
 On the street, do not expect to find a burrito the size of your head.
 Tacos are the standard fare in Puebla, and they usually consist of grilled meat wrapped in small corn tortillas or pan árabe.
 If you want a flour tortilla and cheese, you’ll have to order a gringa.
 No kidding.
 Oh, and as you’ve probably gathered, pretty much everything Taco Bell’s talking chihuahua (may he rest in peace) told you about chalupas was a lie.